CJ5518/ShearStressBioreactor/src/interface/README.md

-# Shear Stress Bioreactor - Controls
+# Shear Stress Bioreactor - Interface
 This folder contains the software which provides the user interface of the project.

 # On building